Management jobs require overseeing the work of other employees, and exact duties can vary across industries and companies.

 What Are Management Jobs?

-The simplest way to understand what differentiates a managerial job from a non-managerial job is to look at the daily tasks of employees.
-Management jobs are those positions in which your job responsibility is to accomplish tasks through the work of others, rather than by doing the work yourself.
+The simplest way to understand what differentiates a management job from a non-managerial one is to look at the daily tasks of employees.
+In general, management jobs are positions in which your job responsibility is to accomplish tasks through the work of others, rather than by doing the work yourself.

-Beyond that, you need to recognize that at each (escalating) level you are competing with more and more candidates for fewer and fewer management positions.
-In a large company, for example, there may be many first line managers, but there will only be one manager in charge of all employees: the CEO.
+Beyond that, you need to recognize that at each escalating level of responsibility, you are competing with more candidates for fewer management positions.
+In a large company, for example, there may be many first-line managers, but there will only be one manager in charge of all employees: the CEO.
 This means that you'll have to sharpen your focus on your own professional and career development in order to stand out.